Animal Science

 c.

-cattle, beef cattle, sheep, hogs, poultry, or goats. and tell what the
+dairy cattle, beef cattle, sheep, hogs, poultry, or goats, and

 6.